-There are changes to the process this year and we strongly advise that you attend the official STP Q&A webinar on Thursday 28th January at 2pm (we will be!) so you are clear about what you need to do.
+There are changes to the process this year and we strongly advise that you read all info on the STP website thoroughly.
+You can also watch the recording the official STP Q&A webinar from the 28th January.

 - You will only be able to choose ONE specialty instead of two.

-- The logical and numerical reasoning tests have been replaced by a Situational Judgement Test – more about these shortly.
+- The logical and numerical reasoning tests have been replaced by a Situational Judgement Test.